Daybreak creates individual studios for EverQuest, DC Universe, and PlanetSide

 Darkpaw Games in San Diego will focus on EverQuest and EverQuest II, one of the most historic MMO franchises in history.
 Holly Longdale, who has been the series’ executive producer, leads this studio.
 The original EverQuest released back in 1999.
 The sequel followed in 2004.
 Both games are still active and received new expansions last year.

-Rogue Planet Games, also in San Diego, will be in charge of the PlanetSide franchise (including PlanetSide 2) and the battle royale shooter H1Z1.
+Rogue Planet Games, also in San Diego, will be in charge of the PlanetSide franchise (including PlanetSide 2).
 PlanetSide II debuted in 2012 and is still going, although an ill-fated battle royale spinoff, PlanetSide Arena, released last year and is already dead.
-H1Z1 started life as a survival game in 2015, but its King of the Kill mode helped to create the battle royale genre.
-The original, survival-based version of H1Z1 is dead, but the King of the Hill mode lives on as Z1 Battle Royale.

 The studio is also working on a “next genre-defining game for fans of shooters,” presumably PlanetSide 3.
 Andy Sites, the executive producer of the PlanetSide franchise, is in charge of Rogue Planet Games.